Employee Handbook, United States Based Employees

 All employees of the institution who are not covered under a collective bargaining agreement are entitled to a number of holidays off with pay.
 The Office of Human Resources posts the list of paid holidays online each year on the HR Self Service Portal (login required).
 You are eligible for holiday pay if you are a regular, full-time employee and the holiday occurs after your date of hire.
 If you are covered under a collective bargaining agreement, you are paid for holidays in accordance with the terms of that agreement.

 NYIT provides paid sick leave to all regular, full-time employees to ensure that absences due to illness do not result in loss of pay.
 You accrue sick time on a monthly basis, starting with the first month of regular, full-time employment.
-In your first year, you accrue one day of paid sick leave every other month; in subsequent years, you receive one paid sick day per month for each completed month of service.
-Part-time employees who work on the Manhattan campus earn sick leave in accordance with New York City law.
+In your first year, you accrue one day of paid sick leave every other month; in subsequent years, you receive one paid sick day per month for each completed month of regular service.
+Part-time employees who work on the New York City (Manhattan) campus earn sick leave in accordance with New York City law.
 You may carry unused sick days forward to the next calendar year.
 This enables you, should a serious medical problem arise, to receive full salary by using some or all of the sick time you have built up over the years.

 If you are absent due to illness for more than seven consecutive calendar days, you are required to contact the benefits unit of the Office of Human Resources, and they will coordinate the short-term disability claim application process for you.
 The benefits personnel have the right to ask you to provide a doctor's note confirming the medical necessity of your absence if your absences become frequent.